Why I Love You (Jay-Z and Kanye West song): Background

 Kanye West and Jay-Z are both American rappers who have collaborated on several tracks together.
 In 2010, they began production and recording on a collaborative record Watch the Throne.
 The track features Mr. Hudson, who is signed to West's GOOD Music label, singing an interpolation of Cassius's track "I <3 U So".
 Mike Dean and West handled the production of the song.
 On an initial version of the album's tracklist given out by music insider blog The DOTR, the song was titled "Why I Love You (Guilt Trip)".
-The "Guilt Trip" version of the track ended up being cut from the album and released as a standalone song on West's 2013 album Yeezus, with no contributions from Jay-Z. Despite the final version not having Jay-Z on it, GOOD Music-signed producer S1, who has credits on the final version of "Guilt Trip", confirmed Jay-Z did record vocals for the track, but that they were more of a freestyle than a finished product.
+The "Guilt Trip" section of the track ended up being cut from the album and released as a standalone song on West's 2013 album Yeezus, with no contributions from Jay-Z. Despite the final version not having Jay-Z on it, GOOD Music-signed producer S1, who has credits on the final version of "Guilt Trip", confirmed Jay-Z did record vocals for the track, but that they were more of a freestyle than a finished product.

 The artwork for "Why I Love You" features the French flag with a black third substituted for blue and is exactly the same cover used for Kanye West and Jay-Z's song "Niggas in Paris", which was sent to rhythmic radio simultaneously with "Why I Love You" on September 13, 2011.
 The track was performed by West and Jay on their Watch the Throne Tour.
 It was released as a single in the United Kingdom on November 28, 2011.